SuperLoc: The Key to Robust LiDAR-Inertial Localization Lies in Predicting Alignment Risks

 \subsection{Active Sensor Fusion}

 Traditional sensor fusion approaches passively combine all measurements and rely on robust kernel functions to mitigate adverse effects\cite{chebrolu2021adaptive}.
-We propose a more proactive strategy: degeneracy-aware sensor fusion.
+To address the limitation (iv), We propose a more proactive strategy: degeneracy-aware sensor fusion.
 This actively incorporates additional constraints with proper weighting, particularly in degenerate directions.
-Our method not only identifies degraded directions but also determines the necessary weight in those directions using the previous proposed $\mathbf{Cov}$ matrix.
+Our method not only identifies degraded directions but also determines the necessary weight in those directions using the previous proposed $\boldsymbol{\Sigma}_{cov}$ matrix.